It’s Mayday 2020.

 Follow Kids of the Wild on Facebook, Twitter and Instagram or sign up via email so you don’t miss new posts as they are published – we’ll get the kids outdoors again after Corona!

-There’s lots of outdoor adventure inspiration throughout the website (for after lockdown), from coasteering to citizen science, picnics to puffins.
-See you on the outside!
+For more outdoor adventure inspiration browse the website (for after lockdown), from coasteering to citizen science, picnics to puffins.

 A beautiful poem!
 You get to “see” the description of the flowers even before you see the picture.
 Congratulations?
 I pray you win an award soonest!